 - Of course, baby’s safety is paramount.
 Never take your baby to bed if you are not comfortable with it, if you have been consuming alcohol, if you have thick heavy blankets etc. If you are going to nurse in bed, or co-sleep, please do your own research & talk with your pediatrician to ensure your baby’s safety.

 Breastfeeding Mistake #3 That Can Lead to Low Milk Supply:

 Allowing A Sleepy Baby To Leave Milk In Your Breasts

 You may have heard the saying, “Let sleeping dogs lie.”
-Although it may be tempting to let your little bundle of joy sleep for long stretches, it is very important to wake them up at least every three hours to nurse.
+Although it may be tempting to let your little bundle of joy sleep for long stretches, it is very important to wake them up at least every three hours to nurse (& every 2 hours if you are trying to increase milk supply).
 I know, because with my first, I didn’t do this.
 He was so colicky and hard to get back to sleep that there was no way I was going to wake him up and face the crying again.
 Little did I know that if I had woken him up it would have improved his mood and his health.

 With my second child, I did things differently.
 I woke her up diligently every 3 hours without fail and she hit all of her milestones.
 She was such a happy, healthy little baby.
 Sometimes it is almost impossible to wake up a sleeping baby for frequent breastfeeding.
-Here?s some specific things you can try to get more active participation from babies who sleep a lot, or are mellow about nursing:
+In order to avoid low milk supply, here’s some specific things you can try to get more active participation from babies who sleep a lot, or are mellow about nursing:

 Do a diaper change: Even if baby doesn’t need one – getting baby completely naked wakes baby up and it goes hand-in-hand with the next suggestion.
 Be sure baby is good and awake before starting to nurse, otherwise slumber will just settle right back in.